OmerDavid92/CompressGrayImg/README.txt

 4. Compress it into a bin file.
 5. There is an option to Uncompress the image back into PGM file.

-**For further details please note GrayImage.pdf File
+**For further details please note GrayImg.pdf File